 History & Tradition

-A few years after we opened in 2002, our former principal, Ms. Cathy Marshall, noticed the need to bring the Spanish language component into the classroom.
+In the middle of the first decade of the 2000s, a former principal, Ms. Cathy Marshall, noticed the need to bring the Spanish language component into the classroom.
 Our students were losing their native Spanish skills, which was a critical part of their cultural identity.
 So in 2010, Archbishop Borders School partnered with the Roche Center of Boston College and their Two-Way Immersion Network for Catholic Schools (TWIN-CS) and launched its dual-language program in English in Spanish beginning with its Pre-K students.
-The goal of this program is that students will be biliterate and bilingual by 5th grade.
-In 2016, we are still the only program of this kind in the Archdiocese of Baltimore.
-Ultimately, we follow the Archdiocese of Baltimore curriculum, but teach it to our students in both English and Spanish.
+The goal of this program was that students were to be biliterate and bilingual by 5th grade.
+In 2020, we are still the only program of this kind in the Archdiocese of Baltimore and the state of Maryland.
+Ultimately, we follow the Archdiocese of Baltimore curriculum, but we teach it to our students in both the English and Spanish languages.

 With a diverse community, Archbishop Borders School places a special emphasis on fostering an understanding of the different cultures and traditions present.
 Events focused on this work include the Annual International Fair, celebrating Our Lady of Guadalupe and other days dedicated to the various virgins of Latin America, and more.